Documentation Index

 - Create certificate:

-asc certificates create --type IOS_DISTRIBUTION --csr-path ./CertificateSigningRequest.certSigningRequest
+asc certificates create --certificate-type IOS_DISTRIBUTION --csr ./CertificateSigningRequest.certSigningRequest

 “Bundle ID not found”